Fesenjān: History

 The earliest known reference to fesenjān is in Mirza Ali-Akbar Khan Ashpazbashis Sofra-ye at'ema from 1881, which lists ten different varieties of the dish: walnut (today the most common), almond, eggplant, kidney bean, quince, potato, carrot, pumpkin, fish, and yogurt.
 The first dictionary to mention fesenjān is the Farhang-e Anandraj, which calls it fasūjan.

 Culture

 Fesenjān is an elaborate dish that is often reserved for special occasions.
 It is considered "a rich man's dish", which is referenced in the Persian expression "he behaves as if he has had partridge and fesenjān", meaning to show off or act pretentiously.

-In the traditional Iranian system of garm and sard foods (i.e. "hot" and "cold", respectively), fesenjān is considered "hot" because it uses walnuts, which are also considered a "hot" food.
-In order to balance out this hotness, sometimes people will add coriander (a "cold" plant) to it; peeled pumpkin is also added for the same reason, as well as to act as a sugar substitute.
+In the traditional Iranian system of garm ("hot") and sard ("cold") foods, fesenjān is considered garm because it uses walnuts, which are also considered a "hot" food.
+In order to balance out this hotness, sometimes people will add coriander (a sard plant) to it; peeled pumpkin is also added for the same reason, as well as to act as a sugar substitute.

+Derivatives

+The pomegranate lamb shoulder signature dish at Michael Solomonov's Zahav, which won the James Beard Award for best restaurant in the United States for 2019, is an amalgamation of lamb fesenjān and the bossam from David Chang's Momofuku Ssam Bar.
+More specifically, it uses the format of Chang's version of bossam to deliver the flavor profile of lamb fesenjān.